Can you see the Northern Lights in Scotland? (2024/2025)

 Can you see the Northern Lights in Scotland?
 When can you see the Northern Lights in Scotland?
 What are the Northern Lights?
 When is the best time to see the Northern Lights in 2024 or 2025?
 Where is the best place to see Northern Lights in Scotland?
 Want tips on how to improve your chances of viewing the aurora borealis in Scotland?
 Why do you need a torch with a red light like this one from Amazon?

 When people talk about seeing the Northern Lights they tend to mean going on holiday to somewhere like Norway to see them.
 You can actually see them in the UK and Scotland is one of the best places to see the Northern Lights (also known as the aurora borealis).
+This is because northern Scotland lies at the same latitude as Stavanger, Norway and Nunivak Island in Alaska.

 Can you see the Northern Lights in Scotland